-The Dallas Downtown Improvement District (DID), created in 1992 (renewed 2001, 2006, 2013 & 2020), funds supplemental services and amenities that have helped to create and sustain downtown Dallas as a dynamic, mixed-use neighborhood.
-The assessment paid by properties in the DID funds safety and cleaning programs, transportation enhancements, park and public space beautification and management, economic planning, promotion of downtown Dallas special events, and related services.
-The DID is managed by Downtown Dallas, Inc., a non-profit organization focused on advocating for downtown's continued success.
+The Dallas Downtown Improvement District (DDID), created in 1992 (renewed 2001, 2006, 2013 & 2020), funds supplemental services and amenities that have helped to create and sustain downtown Dallas as a dynamic, mixed-use neighborhood.
+The assessment paid by properties in the DDID funds safety and cleaning programs, transportation enhancements, park and public space beautification and management, economic planning, promotion of downtown Dallas special events, and related services approved by the Dallas City Council.
+The DDID is managed by Downtown Dallas Inc..

-The PID term runs until December 31, 2027 with annual budget and assessment rate subject to a public hearing and City Council approval.
+The current DDID term runs until December 31, 2027, with annual budget and assessment rate subject to a public hearing and Dallas City Council approval.

-The costs of the services and improvements by the District (District) will be paid primarily by special assessment against properties in the District.
+The costs of the services and improvements by the Dallas Downtown Improvement District (District) will be paid primarily by special assessment against properties in the District.
 Annual assessments are based on the total value of real property and real property improvements as determined by the Dallas Central Appraisal District.

 The City of Dallas has agreed to pay assessments against exempt municipal property in the District.
 City rights-of-way, railroad right-of-way, and cemeteries are not specially benefitted and therefore are not subject to assessment.
 Dallas Area Rapid Transit (DART), and Dallas College are tax-exempt properties; they have agreed to participate in the District voluntarily for the services they are receiving.
 Payment of assessments by other tax-exempt jurisdictions must be established by contract.